 Also, don’t forget to visit the prehistoric Castlerigg Stone Circle thought to be built around 3000 BC that links to religious and astronomical activities and gives the kids a first-hand experience of history.

-England’s largest county, Yorkshire, is one of the best family holiday destinations in Europe as there are lots of diverse, family-friendly attractions, many of which are free to experience.
+England’s largest county, Yorkshire, is one of the cheapest places to visit in the UK as well as one of the best family holiday destinations in Europe as there are lots of diverse, family-friendly attractions, many of which are free to experience.
 Spend time in the historic city of York visiting the majestic Gothic cathedral, York Minster which offers weekly tours especially for families with young children.

 Walk the impressive medieval city walls, (the longest city walls in England), or the atmospheric, cobbled street, The Shambles, which was voted ‘Best Street in Britain.’
 Train fans will love free to enter National Railway Museum or learn about York’s rich Viking and Roman history at the Yorkshire Museum or the Jorvik Viking Centre.

 York is a small city that can easily be explored on foot and has several urban green parks and playgrounds for a good runaround!
-A one hour drive west of York brings you to the stunning green landscapes of the Yorkshire Dales.
+One hour’s drive west of York brings you to the stunning green landscapes of the Yorkshire Dales.
 Book your day tour from York to Yorkshire Dales here.

 Take a guided trip into a cave at Ingleton or visit England’s highest single-drop waterfall Hardraw Force.
 Attempt one of many family-friendly hikes in the Dales; our family’s favorite is the circular hike around Malham Cove which featured in the Harry Potter movies.